About KU Edwards Campus

 The University of Kansas holds a tradition of excellence over a century old.
 In the 1970s, it shared that tradition with Greater Kansas City by providing courses to working professionals.
 In 1993 the university opened another location, the KU Edwards Campus, to provide permanent growth and education in the Kansas City community.
 In the past two decades, it has contributed more than $400 million to the Johnson County economy.
 In 2008, the Edwards Campus became proud partners in the Johnson County Education Research Triangle.

-KU Edwards Campus is also home to KU Professional & Continuing Education, a leading provider of professional education programming, workforce training and lifelong enrichment serving Kansas City and beyond.
+KU Edwards Campus is also home to KU Lifelong & Professional Education, a leading provider of professional education programming, workforce training and lifelong enrichment serving Kansas City and beyond.